neuro-elab/automatic-spike-detector/docs/source/index.rst

    .. grid-item-card::

-        Install
+        Usage
         ^^^^^^^

-        This section provides information about the installment of the package.
+        This section gives some instructions on the usage of the package.

         +++

-        .. button-ref:: install
+        .. button-ref:: usage
             :expand:
             :color: secondary
             :click-parent:

-            How to install automatic-spike-detection
+            How to use the automatic-spike-detection package

    .. grid-item-card::